Student Handbook and Code of Conduct

 A tray will be provided in each studio for you to place your phones/purses/ or anything of value in.
 But it is every student’s responsibility to take care of their own possessions.

-Any items found within the building will be kept in lost property which is located at the main reception.
+Any items found within the building will be kept in lost property which is located in the finance office.
 Ask a member of staff and they will be happy to help you have a look.
-Items such as jeweller/phones will be kept in the CEO’s office.
+Items such as jeweller/phones will be kept in the CEO’s office until claimed.

 COMPLAINTS, SUGGESTIONS AND COMPLIMENTS